google/WebFundamentals/src/content/en/tools/workbox/guides/configure-workbox.md

 });
 ```

-The above would produce the cache names:

-**Precache:** my-app-precache-v1

-**Runtime:** my-app-runtime-v1

-You can customize the entire cache name by parsing in a `precache` and
+You can customize the entire cache name by passing in a `precache` and / or
-/ or `runtime` parameter.
+`runtime` parameter.

 ```javascript
 workbox.core.setCacheNameDetails({